Accessibility Statement

 So, how often do you take a cat to the vet?
 Depending on a few factors, you might consider bringing your cat to the vet multiple times a year, but at least once a year is necessary.
 Keep reading to learn more about vet visit frequency guidelines based on your cat’s life stage.

-Generally, it is recommended that cats have a comprehensive physical exam performed at least once a year.
+Yes.
+Vets recommend that cats have a comprehensive physical exam performed at least once a year.
 Many veterinary clinics and pet insurances offer wellness or preventative care programs that include one to two checkups.
 Discussing factors such as your cat’s age, lifestyle, and overall well-being can help you and your vet determine how often is most appropriate for your pet.

 “Regular vet visits are so important because they allow you to work collaboratively with your veterinarian to ensure that your cat is healthy.
 A thorough history in combination with a complete physical exam are invaluable in preventing, catching, or treating any issues that your cat may have.” – Laria Herod, DVM